Fraudulent Acknowledgement of Paternity in Arizona

 The court agreed with Mr. Murrietta.
 It set aside the paternity acknowledgment and awarded custody to Mr. Murrietta.
 In January 2016, Mr. Murrietta discovered that Mrs. Alvarado had paid Mrs. Trujillo to stay away from the hearing.
 He moved to set aside the custody order.
 The court denied this.
 The Court of Appeal accepted special action jurisdiction.

-Acknowledgement of Paternity—Time Limits for Challenges
+Acknowledgment of Paternity—Time Limits for Challenges

 One of the ways an unmarried couple can establish paternity is to sign a sworn acknowledgment of paternity.
 The acknowledgment, signed under penalty of perjury, carries the same force as a superior court judgment.
 Strict rules limit challenges to an acknowledgment of paternity.
 A person who signed it may rescind it within 60 days.
 After that, any interested party can challenge it within 6 months, but only on a showing of fraud, mistake or duress.